learn-co-curriculum/dsc-project-submissions-live/README.md

-# DS Phase Final Project Submission & Review
+# Project Submission & Review

-This lesson provides instructions for submitting your Phase Final Projects and explains how your projects will be reviewed.
+This lesson provides instructions for submitting your End of Phase Projects and explains how your projects will be reviewed.

 ## Submitting your Project